marlonbarrios/marlonbarrios.github.io/README.md

 I am  a software engineer, creative technologist, artist and educator with passion for complexity, networked systems, dance, contemplative practices, and social innovation.
 I danced profesionaly for more than 30 years and started to use computers in my creative work since late 90s.
 As an interdiciplinary artist, I had the freedom of investigating embodied cognition, movement improvisation, awareness practices, interactive multimedia systems, human-computer interaction, aesthetic coding, generative AI, netwoked sociotechnical systems/bottom-up architectures for creative processes, knowledge transmission and care.

-I have been interested in creating platforms with a p2p architecture and establishing collaborations.
-I am fascinated by the possibilities of P2P technologies and the blockchain for artictic practices and its implications for governance, ownership, the commons and social change.
-I am the creator of [dance-tech.net and MotionDAO.](https://marlonbarrios.github.io/#web3web-20-online-communities-development).
+I am fascinated by the possibilities of the intersection of emerging technologies, art creativity and cognition.

 I have always been driven by curiosity and my capacity to see the whole and its parts always from an embodied perspective.
 I have learned to move fast and efficiently from large scale problems, such as networks to the specificities of software implementation.
 I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edge international projects intersecting software, art, culture and people.

-Currently, I am focused on the posibilities of JS and the modern JS libraries  and exploring  their potential for spatial computing, machine learning and immersive and mixed reality applications.
+Currently, I am focused on the posibilities generative AI, web3 and synthetic and hybrid cognition.

 ## Longish Bio